(855) 575-6376

 Chest Tightness and Chest Pain

-Chest tightness or chest pain can occur as asbestos fibers cause inflammation and scarring of the pleural lining, which is the thin membrane surrounding the lungs.
+Chest tightness or chest pain can occur as asbestos fibers cause inflammation and scarring of the pleural lining.
 Pleural mesothelioma and other lung illnesses due to asbestos exposure frequently cause chest pain that may be dull and constant or sharp and worsening with breathing.
-Developing chest tightness in combination with shortness of breath and a persistent cough creates a pattern that clinicians associate with asbestos-related disease, particularly in patients with a history of occupational exposure.
+Developing chest tightness in combination with shortness of breath and a persistent cough creates a pattern that clinicians associate with asbestos-related disease, particularly when combined with an occupational exposure history.

 Dry, Crackling Sound in the Lungs

-A dry, crackling sound in the lungs while inhaling, sometimes described as Velcro tearing, is a characteristic finding of asbestosis that a doctor can detect during a physical examination.
-This sound is caused by the scarred, stiff lung tissue rubbing together as the lungs expand.
+A dry, crackling sound in the lungs while inhaling — sometimes described as Velcro tearing — is a characteristic finding of asbestosis that a doctor can detect during a physical examination.
+This sound is caused by scarred, stiff lung tissue rubbing together as the lungs expand.
 It is not a symptom you will notice yourself but is a key diagnostic sign that a pulmonologist will listen for when evaluating potential asbestos-related lung disease.

 Weight Loss and Loss of Appetite